What are standards?

 Where do they come from?

 Standards are produced and/or adopted by national standards organizations, international standards organizations, professional societies or organizations, and private companies.
 The American National Standards Institute coordinates many of the organizations creating standards.
-You can read more about standards in their online course "Why Standards Matter."
+You can read more about standards (why they are important, how they are created, and more) in their handout on the "Power of Standardization."

 How do you access standards?